Some people place a rubber cap on the paddle shaft and use it as a walking stick.

 No one’s ever asked me how to make a packstaff attachment for their four-part paddle, but I’m going to tell you anyway.
-After seven years use, I’m still a big fan of my idea.
+After over a decade, I’m still a big fan of my idea.

 What’s so good about packstaffs?
-Well, they’re a great way of converting your light but strong paddle shaft into a light but strong walking staff that’s stronger and longer than walking poles which are useful on the trail, but redundant on the water.
-While not needed on the flat ground, staffs help you trek uphill and down dale with the same benefits as walking poles; they spread the load off your ageing knees to your arms and chest.
-And when hauling a full load, they help with balance, reducing the effort of your core in self-correction.
-I am sure my legs have felt less tired after a full day of loaded packstaff walking in the hills.
+Well, they’re a great way of converting your light but strong paddle shaft into a light but strong walking staff that’s stronger and longer than trekking poles which are useful on the trail, but redundant on the water.
+Not needed on flat ground, staffs help you trek uphill and down dale with the same benefits as trekking poles, spreading the load off your ageing knees to your arms and chest.
+And when hauling a full load, they help with balance, reducing the effort need in your core for self-correction.
+I am sure my legs have felt less tired after a full day of loaded packstaffing in the hills.

 Plus a longer packstaff can easily take your weight as you inch downhill with a heavy backpack pushing you forward.
-A cheap telescopic walking pole would collapse, or sure feels like it might.
-Like any long staff they’re also handy for prodding bogs, fighting off Turkish mastiffs plus help with vaulting narrow streams or fording stepping stone rivers in a bid to keep the feet dry.
+A cheap telescopic trekking pole would collapse, or sure feels like it might.
+Like any long staff, they’re also handy for prodding bogs, fighting off Turkish mastiffs plus help with vaulting narrow streams and ditches or fording stepping stones in a bid to keep the feet dry.
 Again, a lightweight walking pole may not be stiff enough to do this.

-An MYO packstaff nib weighs 200g, costs next to nothing, and works with any four-part paddle, like my Aquabound Manta Ray.
+An MYO packstaff nib weighs 200g, costs next to nothing, and works with any four-part paddle, like my old Aqua Bound Manta Ray.
 There’s even a bloke on ebay who’s partly copied my concept.